SanathM12/PyQT-Final-Project/README.md

 - **Bang-bang control:** Turn the fan on or off based on temperature thresholds
 - **Variable control:** Dynamically adjust fan behavior to maintain a target temperature
 - **Emergency response mode:** Special high-temperature alert or response, e.g., triggered with a lighter during testing

+## How to Use Arduino Code
+- Download the Arduino code in the ArduinoFiles folder
+- Install and open the Arduino IDE
+- Connect your Arduino to the computer, select the correct hardware, and port
+- Upload the provided file to the Arduino